odinuv/web/en/apv/articles/sql-aggregation/index.md

 ### Solution 1
 Solution of the problem depends on what you really want to do.
-If you want to show number of contacts for each person for and contact type, you need to add the `id_person` column to the `GROUP BY` clause:
+If you want to show number of contacts for each person and contact type, you need to add the `id_person` column to the `GROUP BY` clause:

 {% highlight sql %}